nikkieverett/recipe-app/recipes/crispy-garlic-parmesan-salmon.md

- on the baking sheet; set aside. mix together the breadcrumbs parmesan cheese parsley and garlic in a small bowl. pour in the melted butter; season with 3/4 teaspoon salt and 1/3 teaspoon pepper (or to taste). using your hands (it's easier than using a wooden spoon) mix the ingredients together until the breadcrumbs absorb the butter (about 40 seconds). pour the mixture over the salmon pressing it into the top until the fillet is completely covered. lightly spray salmon with cooking oil spray for a golden crumb.
+ on the baking sheet; set aside. mix together the breadcrumbs parmesan cheese parsley and garlic in a small bowl. pour in the melted butter; season with 3/4 teaspoon salt and 1/3 teaspoon pepper (or to taste). using your hands (its easier than using a wooden spoon) mix the ingredients together until the breadcrumbs absorb the butter (about 40 seconds). pour the mixture over the salmon pressing it into the top until the fillet is completely covered. lightly spray salmon with cooking oil spray for a golden crumb.